Mathias Emilio Pettersen: International play

 Pettersen's first International Ice Hockey Federation (IIHF) tournament was the 2016 IIHF World U18 Championship Division I. He appeared in 5 games for Norway and recorded five points.
 He returned for the 2017 IIHF World U18 Championship Division I, and led the tournament in scoring with 12 points in 5 games.

 Pettersen made his senior debut with Norway at the 2021 World Championships.
 He played 6 games and scored one goal.

 Personal life

-Pettersen's father, Flemming Pettersen, is a former ice hockey player who played for Manglerud Star and Spektrum Flyers in the Norwegian league.
+Pettersen's father, Flemming Pettersen, is a former ice hockey player who played in the Norwegian Eliteserien.